 1 – Students learn about forces by experimenting with gravity and mass in order to help the Three Little Pigs use a sled to get away from the Big Bad Wolf.

-2 – Students learn about the properties of materials as they work to engineer a mat for their fictional puppy to wipe his/her paws off after playing outside.
+2 – Students learn about the properties of materials as they work to design a mat for their fictional puppy to wipe his/her paws off after playing outside in the rain.

-3 – Students learn about the uses of magnets as the design a fish tank cleaner.
-Students work as chemical engineers to design a play dough recipe.
+3 – Students learn about the uses of magnets as the design a fish tank cleaning tool.

-5 –Students design and test straw rockets to determine the most effective design.
-Students work as aerospace engineers to design a parachute that will work on a different planet.
-Students work as a team to explore Newton’s Laws of Motion with Lego cars and ramps.
+5 –Students work as aerospace engineers to design a parachute that will work on a different planet.